Skip to main content

 You won’t notice any difference in your day-to-day business with us and our contact details will stay the same.

-Yes.
-You can get a copy of the scheme document, together with other important information including a summary of the scheme and a copy of the formal notice of the transfer, at virginmoney.com/nationwide-transfer/key-dates-and-documents.
+You can find more information about the transfer and get a copy of the scheme document, together with other important information including a summary of the scheme and a copy of the formal notice of the transfer, at virginmoney.com/nationwide-transfer.
 If you’d like us to send you a copy of the scheme document, summary of the scheme, or formal notice of the transfer, please get in touch.

 Call our dedicated team on 0800 066 5008* (or 00 44 141 880 2050** from outside of the UK).
 We’re here from 8am to 6pm, Monday to Friday and 9am to 3pm on Saturdays.